Logiqx/open-gnss/docs/thoughts.md

 - Some of these data items have a higher precision that the SiRF equivalent but this is easy to handle for the reader.
 - The order of the elements is the same as the SiRF example and also uses the optimal byte alignments.
+- There are 8 fields in the u-blox example above which requires a single frame definition of 2 + 2 + 8 * 4 bytes = 36 bytes.
 - SOG and sAcc are output by u-blox chipsets using 4 bytes but this example only uses 2 bytes:
   - This will result in a max SOG and sAcc values of 65.535 m/s, approximately ~130 knots.
   - TBC - What is the largest SOG and sAcc ever seen in a u-blox speedsurfing file?